-If you have a collection of vintage photo albums and scrapbooks hiding in your attic or basement (or even haphazardly stuck in the corner of a closet), the best thing you can do is move them immediately.
+If you have a folder of vintage photo albums and scrapbooks hiding in your attic or basement (or even haphazardly stuck in the corner of a closet), the best thing you can do is move them immediately.
 Whether you spent your childhood years building them yourself or inherited them from family members, if you’re not ready to digitize your albums, it’s important to preserve them properly!
 Here are our top preservation and organization tips.

 Proper conditions are crucial